swaptacular/swpt_ca_scripts/README.md

 * `nodeinfo/` contains information about the peer's node.
 * `peercert.crt` contains the peer certificate that you signed.
-* `queues.txt` contains the designated number of sending queues.
+* `queues.txt` contains the number of sending queues.
 * `sub-ca.crt` contains the peer certificate that the peer signed for you.
 * `nodetype.txt` indicates the type the peer's node.